Mama's (restaurant): 1970s–1990s

 In 1971, San Francisco food critic Jack Shelton wrote: "the reason for Mama's appeal is Mama herself".
 She had become a beloved San Francisco personality, whom the public knew affectionately as the "Mama" who took care of her customers as if they were extended family.
 For solo diners, "Mama" would find an empty chair at any table, make introductions between customers, and set a warm family-style atmosphere of goodwill.
-When she wasn't cooking on the line, she could be found serving meals or refilling coffee cups, delighted to mingle among her customers.
+When she was not cooking on the line, she could be found serving meals or refilling coffee cups, delighted to mingle among her customers.
 Frances "Mama" Sanchez was truly everyone's "Mama" to her staff, and as her children, their school friends, and extended family all worked on weekends and on summer break as they were growing up.

 Mama's on Washington Square imbued the diversity of the colorful neighborhood of writers, poets, politicians, and travelers, attracting celebrities from Los Angeles and New York not only as a top eatery, but also as a prime location for film and television.
-The quaint, authentic charm of Mama's Victorian architecture, combined with the tall spires of Saints Peter and Paul Church and Washington Square Park, can be seen in films including Bullitt, Dirty Harry, What's up Doc, Pete and Tilly, and episodes of the popular series The Streets of San Francisco, starring Michael Douglas and Karl Malden.
+The quaint, authentic charm of Mama's Victorian architecture, combined with the tall spires of Saints Peter and Paul Church and Washington Square Park, can be seen in films including Bullitt, Dirty Harry, What's Up, Doc?, Pete 'n' Tillie, and episodes of the series The Streets of San Francisco, starring Michael Douglas and Karl Malden.

 Throughout the 70s and 80s "Mama" was a popular caterer of exclusive events in San Francisco and the Napa Valley, and she enjoyed occasional appearances cooking on regionally broadcast television programs in the Bay Area.
 Herb Caen, a daily columnist for the San Francisco Chronicle, mentioned "Mama" often for her charitable work and appearances.
 She was featured for her culinary expertise in Sunset, Gourmet, and San Francisco magazines.
 Among her many admirers in the food industry were world-renowned chefs Julia Child and James Beard.
 As a renowned San Francisco public figure, Frances "Mama" Sanchez was an honored recipient of San Francisco's prestigious Key to the City award under Mayor Dianne Feinstein.
 Sanchez was recognized for her tireless and charitable commitment to the San Francisco chapter of Meals on Wheels, and for her love of the arts.
-She sat on the Boards of the American Conservatory Theater, the San Francisco Opera, the San Francisco Ballet, and the San Francisco Symphony.
+She sat on the boards of the American Conservatory Theater, the San Francisco Opera, the San Francisco Ballet, and the San Francisco Symphony.